pazindorb/dc20rpg/README.md

 [+] Hp and resources bars on tokens
 [+] Add box with save DC and Attack Mod to character sheet [+] Add Attacks to Technique tab
+[-] Linking items/actors itp in descriptions
+[-] Text editor as a popup

 ## After Alfa